doaa-sala7/PulmoAI/README.md

   - with a stronger GPU the wprediction time will be significantly reduced

 ## installation - Conda
+> warning: AI models are not uploaded yet

 - clone the repo
   ```bash
   git clone https://github.com/Andrew2077/PulmoAI/tree/main/Pulmo-AI.git